deadlyvipers/dojo_rules/introduction.md

-Hi dojo, this is Diego
+Hi dojo, this is Diego.
+... and my favorite Code School path is Git of course.